-- CMAP's model water-use conservation ordinance, published in 2010, remains relevant and should continue to be of value as a guide to communities who wish to update their water-related codes and ordinances. - Added existing models to the Action text to ensure greater consistency between the Action and Specifics.
+CMAP's model water-use conservation ordinance, published in 2010, remains relevant and should continue to be of value as a guide to communities who wish to update their water-related codes and ordinances.

-Action Lead Implementers Specifics Retain/Revise/ Complete/Delete Accelerate use of efficient appliances/fixtures through green code adoption Federal, State, municipalities Utilize Energy Star Portfolio Manager/Energy Performance Indicator or other performance indicators for energy efficiency review in commercial and residential buildings.
-Support federal efforts to improve energy efficiency standards in products such as appliances and fixtures.
-Adopt appliance and fixture codes where possible to an efficiency level greater than federal or state requirements, such as those offered through the US Green Building Council's Leadership in Energy and Environmental Design (LEED) standards.
+Action Lead Implementers Specifics Retain/Revise/ Complete/Delete Accelerate use of efficient appliances/fixtures through green code adoption Counties, Municipalities Amend ordinances to reflect requirements of the Illinois Energy Efficiency Building Act and expand on it to include items such as appliances and fixtures.
+Utilize Energy Star Portfolio Manager/Energy Performance Indicator or other performance indicators for energy efficiency review in commercial and residential buildings.
 Revise

 • The federal government typically sets appliance standards, not counties or municipalities.
-However, state and local governments could adopt green codes to ensure the use of efficient appliances and fixtures.
+The "Lead Implementers" should be revised accordingly.

-Action Lead Implementers Specifics Retain/Revise/ Complete/Delete Provide technical assistance to local governments State (DCEO, IDNR), CMAP Encourage incorporation of sustainability plans or codes in local planning practices during energy- related grant award processes by prioritizing funding to communities that have taken these initiatives.
+Action Lead Implementers Specifics Retain/Revise/ Complete/Delete Provide technical assistance to local governments State (DCEO), CMAP Encourage incorporation of sustainability plans or codes in local planning practices during energy-related grant award processes by prioritizing funding to communities that have taken these initiatives.
 Allocate funding for the development of green codes.
-CMAP should support local multijurisdictional efforts, along with IDNR and permittees, during the transition period brought on by regulatory changes.
+CMAP should offer conservation coordination assistance to communities that wish to employ water conservation practices.
 Revise